 Class C Weeds - Class C noxious weeds are designated by the State Weed Board as noxious so any county within the state may control these weeds within the county if they desire.
 Snohomish County has chosen to control the following list of Class C noxious weeds.
 Control in Snohomish County is required.

-Non-Regulated Noxious Weeds - Class B and C weeds from the state noxious weed list also impact the county, but are already widespread.
+Non-Regulated Noxious Weeds (PDF) - Class B and C weeds from the state noxious weed list also impact the county, but are already widespread.
 Property owners in Snohomish county are not required to control these species, but control is recommended.

-Garden Wise is a guide depicting various noxious weeds and the suggested alternatives for each that are native plants or safer for our area.
+Garden Wise (PDF) is a guide depicting various noxious weeds and the suggested alternatives for each that are native plants or safer for our area.